 6.4.2 Irrigation Regulations.
 The Aldasoro Ranch Water Rules and Regulations specify water usage criteria and service equipment.

 6.4.3 Water Usage Calculations.
-The most current version of the Aldasoro Ranch Irrigation Water Use Study is the basis for determining the number of gallons of water needed per month for landscaping.
+The most current version of the Aldasoro Ranch Landscape Irrigation and Water Budget Standards is the basis for determining the number of gallons of water needed per month for landscaping.

 6.4.4 Rain catchment devices are permitted as per Colorado Law.

+6.4.5 Irrigation systems shall include:

+i.
+A backflow preventer installed by a Colorado licensed plumber and annually inspected thereafter.
+Annual inspection reports must be submitted to the HOC by July 15th annually.

+ii.
+A master control valve that is monitored and controlled remotely.

+iii.
+Self-sealing heads to reduce run out after zone shuts down; and

+iv.
+Separate water meter installed at irrigation system control area, branched off of water service line to the home.

+v.
+A rain sensing shutoff device shall be installed to avoid irrigation during periods of sufficient rainfall.
+Said equipment shall consist of an automatic sensing device or switch that will override the irrigation cycle of the system when adequate rainfall has occurred.
+It must be placed where it is exposed to unobstructed natural rainfall.

+6.4.6 Rain barrels are encouraged and subject to the limitations of Colorado law.

 6.5 Revegetation.

-6.5.1 Any damage from excavation and/or ground settling shall be repaired and reseeded.
+6.5.1 Any damage from excavation and/or ground settling shall be repaired and reseeded by reclaiming the areas disturbed with planting mirroring or respecting the natural pattern of surrounding landscaping.

 6.5.2 Seed selection shall be the Aldasoro Ranch Grass Mix from Southwest Seed, Dolores, CO.

-6.5.3 Newly seeded areas shall be protected with mulches.
-Acceptable mulches are wood chips, straw, hydro mulch, and erosion-control netting.
-Erosion-control netting shall be required on slopes 2:1 or steeper.
+6.5.3 Newly seeded areas shall be protected from wind and water erosion through the use of weed free mulches.
+Acceptable mulches are, straw, hydro mulch, and erosion-control netting.
+Erosion-control netting and hydro mulch will be required on slopes 2:1 or steeper.

+6.5.4 To the extent practical, road, driveway and utility cuts shall be revegetated within sixty (60) days of the disturbance to avoid unsightly scars and weed infestation on the landscape.

+6.5.5 Slopes that are 30% or greater shall have biodegradable netting installed to prevent erosion.

 6.6 Tree Protection and Removal.